 When should I use a deterministic parser instead of an LLM for extraction?

 When you know the file format upfront, a regex or string parser is faster, cheaper, and more reliable than calling an LLM on every document.
 In this example, filing metadata is parsed deterministically from the filename convention {CIK}_{date}_{form}.txt (the parser was generated by an LLM and validated), so no LLM runs at indexing time.
-CocoIndex still supports native LLM extraction such as ExtractByLLM for cases where the format isn't known in advance.
+CocoIndex still supports native LLM extraction for cases where the format isn't known in advance.

 Why use Apache Doris as the target store for AI search?

 Apache Doris is an open-source real-time MPP data warehouse that handles structured and semi-structured (VARIANT) data, includes full-text inverted indexes, and supports vector storage with approximate nearest neighbor search.
-In this pipeline a single Doris table carries two indexes: an HNSW vector index on the embedding field for semantic similarity and an inverted index on the text field for keyword matching, which is what makes hybrid search possible without maintaining separate stores.
+In this pipeline a single Doris table carries two indexes: a vector ANN index on the embedding field for semantic similarity and an inverted index on the text field for keyword matching, which is what makes hybrid search possible without maintaining separate stores.